[last updated May 11, 2018]

 I’m 59 and staring hard at 60.
 As old rowers like to say, “The older we get, the faster we were.”
 I have a sailboat in the harbor.
 I don’t try to kill myself exercising anymore because I realize now that trying to be fit the way I thought I needed to be by once riding a bicycle on Cape Cod roads or doing Crossfit were sure tickets to the emergency room.
 I was hit by a car in 2006 and it was a bad one.
 Concussion beyond belief.
 My retina detached.
 Then I got back on my feet and started Crossfit and popped my bicep and ended up having surgery and wearing a Frankenstein brace.
 Now I wake up very early some mornings and take a leisurely constitutional through the village in the dark, listening to the screech owls hooting in the woods, gazing at the constellations, and freaking out when some animal skulks across the pre-dawn streets in front of me.

 I commute 55 miles very morning to Hingham, ride a ferry across Boston Harbor to Rowe’s Wharf, and walk to work in an office near the Old State House.
 I read like a fiend — everything from biographies of Churchill to Don DeLillo’s latest.
-I blog when I have cacoethes scribendi, binge-watch art films (favorite auteur is Bela Tarr) think the greatest album of all time is Astral Weeks, the greatest novel is Peter Mathiessen’s Killing Mister Watson (followed by Hardy’s Mayor of Casterbridge) feel entranced in front of anything by Rothko, prefer Cheez-its to Cheese Nips, and intend, in my dreams, to retire to a saltwater farm, buy an Albion Press, handset limited editions of poetry and make some form of stinky blue cheese from the milk of Devon Milking cows while raising chickens on the side.
+I blog when I have cacoethes scribendi, binge-watch art films (favorite auteur is Bela Tarr) think the greatest album of all time is Astral Weeks, the greatest novel is Peter Mathiessen’s Killing Mister Watson (followed by Hardy’s Mayor of Casterbridge) feel entranced in front of anything by Rothko, prefer Cheez-its to Cheese Nips, and intend, in my dreams, to retire to a saltwater farm, buy an Albion Press, print limited editions of obscure poetry and make some form of stinky blue cheese from the milk of Devon Milking cows while raising chickens on the side.